When decorating your garden with garden ornaments, the possibilities are endless.

 A really small garden, might need a simple bird bath, or bench, to complete it.

 A medium sized garden would look great with a few ornamental garden features, including a bird bath, and a bench.

 A large garden, could have more to give it that finishing touch.

 I like my garden to have the feel of a romantic English garden.
 (Formal, but not TOO formal.
-I ocassionally add a bit of whimisy for fun!
+I occasionally add a bit of whimsy for fun!

 It makes a lovely picture spot just as it is!

 Garden Ornaments can be made from all kinds of material.
 I've learned through the years, that being in zone 5, I can't leave much of it out in the snow all winter!